Cost of living in Jersey

 Cost of childcare and nurseries

-As like many places, childcare costs can be high and finding the right care for your child can be expensive.
-For children under nursery age (0 to 3 years old), private childcare is available from a number of providers.
+For children under nursery age (0 to 3 years old), private childcare is available.
 You can choose from regulated day care nurseries, play care centres, or accredited nannies.

 If you do pay for child care with a registered provider, you can